 Ever wondered if you should learn a programming language?
 If so, stick around.
 In this article, my goal is to present a high-level view of two languages I have found useful in my forestry career for automating repetitive tasks — R and Python.
-My hope is that someone may have […]
+My hope is that someone will have […]

 Estimated reading time: 6 minutes